-Medical treatment is usually carried out as a hypersecretion of the predominant hormone.
+Medical treatment is usually carried out as hypersecretion of the predominant hormone.

 Thyroid gland adenomas

-The parathyroid glands are located in the neck, in the thyroid gland.
+The parathyroid glands are located in the neck and the thyroid gland.
 Its function is to regulate how the body uses calcium.

 Sometimes benign (non-cancerous) growths called adenomas appear on one or more of an individual’s parathyroid glands.

-Too much parathyroid hormone disrupts the body’s normal calcium balance, increasing the amount of calcium in the bloodstream.
+Too much parathyroid hormone disrupts the body’s average calcium balance, increasing the amount of calcium in the bloodstream.

 A similar but less common condition, called secondary hyperparathyroidism, can occur in people with chronic kidney failure.

-Too much calcium in the blood (hypercalcemia) may not cause any symptoms at all, or it may cause a number of symptoms and medical conditions.
+Too much calcium in the blood (hypercalcemia) may not cause any symptoms or cause several signs and medical conditions.